Discover more from The Shortcut

 Xbox Series X vs Xbox Series S: which console should you buy?

-Weighing up the Xbox Series X vs Xbox Series S?
-It’s worth taking your time.
-You can’t go wrong with either, but there are some major differences to be aware of.
-Unlike the comparatively simple choice between the PS5 Disc vs Digital, picking between the latest pair of Xbox consoles is almost as tricky as tossing up the Nintendo Switch vs Nintendo Switch OLED.
+Can’t decide between the Xbox Series X vs Xbox Series S?
+The two consoles may have similar names, but there are some major differences to be aware of.
+Unlike the comparatively simple choice between the PS5 Disc vs Digital, picking between the latest pair of Xbox consoles is almost as tricky as choosing the Nintendo Switch vs Nintendo Switch OLED.
 However, we’re here to help.

 The Xbox Series X is Microsoft’s current flagship games console.
-It’s beefy, powerful and kitted out with all the latest tech that Xbox games can take advantage of.
-The Xbox Series S, meanwhile, is its leaner little brother, capable of doing much the same but forgoing a few snazzy features to fit inside a slimmer, more affordable package.
+It’s powerful and kitted out with all the latest tech that developers can take advantage of.
+The Xbox Series S, meanwhile, is its leaner, smaller brother, capable of doing much the same, but it forgoes a few snazzy features to fit inside a slimmer, more affordable package.

 Whichever Xbox console you pick, you can rest assured that you’ll be able to play all the best Xbox Series X games, experience many of the same brilliant features, and pair the consoles with the best Xbox Series X accessories and Xbox Series X controllers.

 The bottom line is simple: the Xbox Series X is a powerhouse unit that offers the optimal way of playing the latest and greatest Xbox games.
 The Xbox Series S is a fantastic budget option if you plan on also picking up Xbox Game Pass.